-In a solicited Router Advertisement, a router MUST include at least one Prefix Information option with the Router Address (R) bit set.
+In a solicited Router Advertisement, a home agent MUST, and all other routers SHOULD, include at least one Prefix Information option with the Router Address (R) bit set.
 Neighbor Discovery specifies that, if including all options in a Router Advertisement causes the size of the Advertisement to exceed the link MTU, multiple Advertisements can be sent, each containing a subset of the options [17].
 In this case, at least one of these multiple Advertisements being sent instead of a single larger solicited Advertisement, MUST include a Prefix Information option with the Router Address (R) bit set.